argoproj-labs/hera/docs/user-guides/script-annotations.md

 # Script Annotations

-Annotation syntax is an experimental feature using `typing.Annotated` for `Parameter`s and `Artifact`s to declare inputs and outputs for functions decorated as `scripts`.
-They use `Annotated` as the type in the function parameters and allow us to simplify writing scripts with parameters and artifacts that require additional fields such as a `description` or alternative `name`.
+Annotation syntax is an experimental feature that uses `typing.Annotated` to declare `Parameters` and `Artifacts` as metadata on the input and output types of a `script` function.
+This simplifies script functions with parameters and artifacts that require additional fields such as a `description`, and allows Hera to automatically infer fields such as `name` and `path`.

 This feature must be enabled by setting the `experimental_feature` flag `script_annotations` on the global config.